Junis, Lopez lead Royals past White Sox 5-2

 Whit Merrifield extended his hitting streak to 13 games (.358, 19 for 53) with a bunt single in the seventh.
 He leads the majors with 122 hits.

-Giolito (11-4) was hit on his glove hand by a wicked line drive off the bat of Lopez.
+Giolito (11-4) was hit on his left shoulder by a wicked line drive off the bat of Lopez.
 The ball ricocheted into right field and Lopez got a double.

 The Royals got to Giolito in the fourth inning.
 Alex Gordon and Hunter Dozier had back-to-back doubles for the Royals’ first run.
 Dozier advanced on a wild pitch and scored on single by Cheslor Cuthbert, making the score 2-0.

 Giolito was removed after the six innings and 94 pitches.
+Dozier and Lopez each had two hits off the White Sox ace.

-Junis, who entered with a 6.63 first-inning ERA, walked the first batter he faced.
-But, he got through five scoreless innings.
+“I came in with a pretty good plan and I just tried to get a good pitch to hit and put some good swings on it.
+And I think that’s what we all did,” Lopez said.
+“We all put some pretty good swings on him, better than the past times we faced him.”

-In the sixth, McCann pounded a 430-foot solo homer to left field.
-Jon Jay followed with his third of four hits, a double, but Junis got out of the inning.
+Jon Jay went 4-for-4 for the White Sox with two doubles and two singles but didn’t score a run.
+The Sox stranded 10 runners.

 Royals closer Ian Kennedy worked a scoreless ninth for his 14th save in 17 chances.